fetchai/agents-aea/docs/quickstart.md

 ## Preliminaries

-Create and cd into a new working directory.
+Create and enter into a new working directory.

 ``` bash
 mkdir my_aea/